Last updated: April 21, 2023

 The first stop of this tour is at the Featherdale Wildlife Park, where you can get up close and personal with kangaroos, wombats, and crocodiles.

-4. Small-Group Blue Mountains Day Trip
+4. Small-Group Blue Mountains Day Tour

 You will also be visiting Katoomba, where you can enjoy lunch at one of the many cafes (not included) or bring your own food to eat outdoors.

-5. Blue Mountains Day Adventure with BBQ Lunch
+5. Blue Mountains Day Adventure with Picnic

-This fun Blue Mountains day tour from Sydney stands out in that it’s a highly informal tour suitable for travellers between the ages of 18 and 39.
-It’s an affordable tour where you get to see all the highlights in a friendly atmosphere.
+This fun Blue Mountains day tour from Sydney stands out because it’s a highly informal tour suitable for single or couple travellers (no young families) with some degree of fitness.

 The tour includes a visit to Wentworth Falls, Three Sisters, Echo Point, and even a visit to a local swimming spot during the warmer summer months.

 There is a limit of 20 people on this tour, and with knowledgeable and local guides, you are guaranteed to have a personalised experience.
-And what’s better than an authentic Aussie-style BBQ for lunch?
+Do this tour if you want to spend a fun and exciting day out in the Blue Mountains with like-minded people.

-- Air-conditioned vehicle (max 20 people)
+Transport: | Air-conditioned minibus (max 20 people) |

 6. Fully Inclusive Blue Mountains Private Tour